-What is the meaning of salvation?
+Many people refer to themselves as saved.
+What is salvation?
 Is it a place, a destination, a state of mind—or what?
-Many people speak of “being saved.”
-But what does that mean?
+What does the Bible say about being saved?

-What is salvation?
-A concise definition can be summed up in one word: deliverance.
+A concise definition of salvation can be summed up in one word: deliverance.
 But deliverance from what?
 When the Israelites came out of Egypt and reached the Red Sea, Moses told them to “stand still, and see the salvation of the LORD” (Exodus 14:13).
 In this case, God provided a physical deliverance for Israel from the armies of Egypt.

 Later, the prophet Ezekiel noted that all souls (living beings) belong to God.
 “Behold all souls are Mine; the soul of the father, as well as the soul of the son is Mine; the soul who sins shall die” (Ezekiel 18:4).
 This is repeated again in verse 20: “The soul who sins shall die.”